sindresorhus/refined-twitter-old/readme.md

 # <img src="extension/icon.png" width="45" align="left"> Refined Twitter

-> Chrome extension that enforces the mobile web version of Twitter and improves its interface

-The new [mobile web](https://mobile.twitter.com) version of Twitter is much faster and better looking than the desktop one.
+> An extension that makes Chrome always use the [mobile web](https://mobile.twitter.com) version of Twitter, which is much faster and better looking than the old [desktop web](https://twitter.com) version.
 When you open a link that would normally be to desktop Twitter, this extension redirects you to the mobile web version and makes it wider.

 I'm happy to receive feature requests.
 See [refined-github](https://github.com/sindresorhus/refined-github#highlights) for inspiration of the possibilities.